blueimp/JavaScript-Load-Image/README.md

 * **disableExifSub**: Disables parsing of the Exif Sub IFD.
 * **disableExifGps**: Disables parsing of the Exif GPS Info IFD.

-### Iptc parser
+### IPTC parser
-If you include the Load Image Iptc Parser extension, the argument passed to the callback for **parseMetaData** will contain the additional property **iptc** if Iptc data could be found in the given image.
+If you include the Load Image IPTC Parser extension, the argument passed to the callback for **parseMetaData** will contain the additional property **iptc** if IPTC data could be found in the given image.
-The **iptc** object stores the parsed Iptc tags:
+The **iptc** object stores the parsed IPTC tags:

 ```js
 var objectname = data.iptc[0x5];